mj8295/Data_Projects/docs/CrossShopping.md

 DELIMITER ;
 ```
 ### Part 5: Create Views
+A view is a virtual table defined by a query.
+It is similar to a table in that it contains a set of named columns and data in the rows.
+However, the data in a view is not stored in the database.
+This allows for flexibility in the structure of the view and allows users to access the data without requiring read and write permissions to the database, increasing security and minimizing the risk of data corruption or loss.

 #### Part 5.1: Create the Data Warehouse View
 This will contain the data that is needed for the analysis.
-All of the tables will be directly or indirectly built off of this view
+All of the tables will be directly or indirectly built off of this view.
 ```sql
 DROP VIEW data_warehouse;
 CREATE OR REPLACE VIEW data_warehouse AS